Colorado Freedom of Information Act

 What is Covered Under the Colorado Freedom of Information Act?

-The public records of California state offices, officials, departments, divisions, bureaus, boards and commissions, and other state organizations and agencies are available for inspection under CORA.
+The public records of Colorado state offices, officials, departments, divisions, bureaus, boards and commissions, and other state organizations and agencies are available for inspection under CORA.
 You may also inspect the public records of local agencies, such as counties, cities, school districts, municipal corporations, districts, political subdivisions, local public agencies, and nonprofit groups that serve as legislative bodies of a local agency.

 Unlike in some other states in the United States, the records of the General Assembly in Colorado are covered under the state's FOIA.
 However, not all court records are covered by the Act.
 Asides from statutory mandates relating to specific court records, Colorado courts retain authority over the dissemination of court records.
 Court register of actions, judgment records, and records of official actions in criminal cases are examples of records that must be made public under the CORA.
 The CORA also covers nongovernmental bodies receiving public funds and bodies whose members include government officials.